 What is spending data, and how was it collected?

 Spending data reflects how guaranteed income pilot participants spend their money.
 The spending data presented on the Dashboard reflects transactions within a bank account or on a debit card.
 Cash transactions, which represent ~40% of spending, are not included in spending data.
 For participants who linked their guaranteed income debit cards to their main bank account, the entirety of their spending data is shown, not just how they spend the guaranteed income.
-The landing page spending graph combines results from all guaranteed income participants across all pilots with spending data from the beginning to the end of payments to participants, or through the current date on the pilot page (Data last updated on xx/xx/xxxx.) for programs that are ongoing.
+The landing page spending graph combines results from all guaranteed income participants across all pilots with spending data from the beginning to the end of payments to participants, or through the date when data were last updated (as indicated on each pilot page).
 Each pilot page graph presents results from all participants with spending data from that site in the same time frame.
-Oakland, Baltimore, Cambridge, and Richmond do not have spending data currently.
-So, aggregate spending data does not include these pilots.
-Note that spending and demographic data only reflect the first cohort of 100 mothers of The Bridge Project’s (New York City) 600 participants.
+Baltimore, Cambridge, Oakland, and Richmond do not have spending data included on the dashboard, and aggregate spending data does not include these pilots.
+Also note that spending and demographic data only reflect the first cohort of 100 mothers of The Bridge Project’s (New York City) 600 participants.

 Why is spending data important?